My research centers on late-medieval literary and historical writing, with a particular focus on how texts mediate social and political contexts.

 “A New Manuscript of Knyghthode and Bataile.”
 With A.S.G.
 Edwards (University of Kent), Medium Ævum 87.1 (2018): 137-141.

 “Alliance, Antagonism, and Resistance: Scotland in the Hundred Years War.”
-Chapter submitted to The Hundred Years War and European Literary History.
+Chapter submitted to Literatures of the Hundred Years War.

 “The Hundred Years War” and “The Yeoman” in The Chaucer Encyclopedia, gen. ed.
 Richard Newhauser (Forthcoming, Wiley-Blackwell).